The Best Tips for a Successful Remodeling Project

 Making product selections early can prevent delays later.
 Develop a plan that clearly defines the goal for your renovation.
 Your needs and wants for the project should be included in an outline of the work that needs to be completed.
 Proper planning can also help keep you on budget.
-"You'll end up making the same decisions, but you'll know what they're going to be and what they're going to cost ahead of time," explains Ridley Wills, founder of The Wills Co., a design-build firm in Nashville.
+"You'll end up making the same decisions, but you'll know what they're going to be and what they're going to cost ahead of time," explains Ridley Wills, founder of The Wills Company, a design-build firm in Nashville.

 Remember the Big Picture

 When taking on remodeling projects, it's important to remember the big picture.
 Long-term-maintenance, energy-loss, and repair expenses can add up quickly.
 Make sure you include them in your calculations when comparing prices.
 Remember to consider every element in your remodeling planning including your wall color, cabinet colors, flooring, and hardware, and how it all ties together.

 Find Good Help

-Hire remodelers who have more than three years of experience, membership in the National Association of the Remodeling Industry (NARI), a good record with the Better Business Bureau, and positive customer references.
+Hire contractors who have more than three years of experience, membership in the National Association of the Remodeling Industry (NARI), a good record with the Better Business Bureau, and positive customer references.
 Friends, relatives, coworkers, and neighbors who have completed similar remodeling projects are great resources, so ask them for their contractor recommendations.
 Contact your state's consumer protection agency, disciplinary boards, and local court records to make sure the recommended contractor doesn't have a history of disputes with clients or subcontractors.
 Most important, hire a remodeling contractor you trust.

 Visit a Job Site

-When evaluating remodelers, make sure you visit their current job sites.
+When evaluating a remodeling contractor, make sure you visit their current job sites.
 You'll gain extra insight into their professionalism.
 Observe how well the employees are working together and if you have a rapport with the renovation team to ensure you can personally work with the company.
 The best contractors maintain clean and organized work sites, take precautionary measures to ensure safety, and know how to keep a low profile in a neighborhood.

 Be a Good Boss

-The most important thing you can do during a remodeling project, other than write checks, is treat your remodeler well.
+The most important thing you can do during a remodeling project, other than write checks, is to treat your remodeler well.
 "The perfect clients are easy to get along with, honest, and have an appreciation for what we do," says Anthony Wilder, founder of Anthony Wilder Design/Build in Cabin John, Maryland.
 Make sure you're available to supervise the remodeling project.
 Nothing beats seeing and touching your ongoing renovation in real life or speaking to your contractor in person.

 Insist on a Detailed Contract